A cautionary tale about foods high in oxalates–it’s about moderation

 UPDATE: I did it to myself again!!

-Just three years after I got myself into trouble, I did it again.
+Just three years after I got myself into trouble as explained above, I did it again.
 I overate high oxalate foods like chocolate, over and over and over.
 As a result, I found myself with high ferritin–a key sign of inflammation–and thus low iron.
 And my particular sign again that my body was trying to get rid of excess oxalates??
 Hives.
-And I had to go through the messy process of detoxing that high oxalate, which isn’t fun.
-The lesson that is underscored is not to eat the same thing over and over and over, day after week after month, which I tend to do if I like something….like dark chocolate.
-Moderation is key!
+And I had to go through the messy process of detoxing that high oxalate all over again, which isn’t fun.
+The lesson that is underscored is not to eat the same thing over and over and over, day after week after month, which I tend to do if I like something….like dark chocolate. 🙂 Moderation is key!

 One of many charts about the oxalate content in many foods: http://www.ohf.org/docs/Oxalate2008.pdf